81reap/Cydia-Tweaks/README.md

 # Cydia Tweaks
 Various small tweaks for Cydia.
+These were developed around iOS 9/10 and may not work on modern devices.

 # Licence
 BSD 3-Clause License